 About 18 months prior to turning 13, our students are assigned a bar/bat mitzvah date as close as possible to their birthday.
 They and their families study with Rabbi Breindel in our Torah Class, culminating in a weekend Shabbat retreat.
 Together they explore questions of Jewish identity in the 21st century, role-play issues in Jewish ethics, and draw together in friendship and support.
 Under the guidance of our clergy, our students learn to chant verses from Torah and from the Prophets (haftarah).
 They also prepare a d’var Torah (sermon) in which they share their unique insights into their Torah portion and their relationship to their Jewish heritage.
 Additionally, the gabbai for the student’s bar/bat mitzvah service provides support and guidance through the process.

 Bar/bat mitzvah ceremonies take place as part of our regular Shabbat services on Saturdays.
-Afterwards, the congregation celebrates together at a kiddush luncheon, where food has traditionally been prepared by congregants as part of our Community Catering program (we will resume serving food when the Covid-19 situation permits).
+Afterwards, the congregation celebrates together at a kiddush luncheon, where food has traditionally been prepared by congregants as part of our Community Catering program.